Dear NamUs Stakeholders,

 The NamUs database application fills the nation’s need for a unified, online, free, secure database for unidentified remains and missing persons records.

-NamUs provides free forensic services, to include forensic odontology, fingerprint examination, forensic anthropology, and DNA analyses through the UNT Center for Human Identification.
+NamUs provides free forensic services, to include forensic odontology, fingerprint examination, forensic anthropology, and DNA analyses.
 Family DNA collection kits are also provided at no cost.

 NamUs' seasoned staff consult on cases and support criminal justice efforts to drive resolution – all free of charge.